Firozkoh: Sources describing the city

 The primary contemporary source describing the history, layout, and buildings of Firozkoh is the Tabaqāt-i Nāsirī, written by Minhaj al-Siraj Juzjani.
 Juzjani lived in the city during his youth, but left in 1215 and did not write the work until 1260, while living in Delhi.
 While Juzjani is generally considered a reliable chronicler, like any source, his words must be put into context and considered a partial perspective on the city and its inhabitants.

 Recent history

-With the War in Afghanistan from 2001 to 2021, the Taliban's hold on ancient places was broken, leaving the Ghor Province open to pillagers.
-Therefore, after the invasion, hundreds of diggers flocked to the Minaret to uncover lost gold.
-When visited by Rory Stewart in 2002, the remains of the city had been heavily damaged by looters, and many of the treasures that were in the city have now been sold in markets in Herat, Kabul, and Tehran.
+It has been proposed that the Minaret of Jam, in Shahrak District, Ghor Province, is the only standing remains of the city.
+With the war in Afghanistan from 2001 to 2021, the Taliban's hold on ancient places was broken, leaving Ghor Province open to pillagers.
+After the 2001 invasion, hundreds of diggers flocked to the Minaret to uncover rumored lost gold.
+When visited by Rory Stewart in 2002, the possible remains of the city had been heavily damaged by looters, and many of the treasures that were found had been sold in markets in Herat, Kabul, and Tehran.